A new chapter is being written in the story of an icon

 We knew we had to create a visual identity and language that was iconic and would accurately represent where the Toast Rack came from, and where it was going.
 Our top consideration was to ensure that we didn't lose the rich history whilst creating something that was future-proofed.

 The brand needed to speak to our modern audiences who would be attracted to living in this exciting new residential development from young couples to families, to professionals and retirees whilst also embodying the modernist spirit of the 1960’s.
-We set out to create a logo, colour palette and visual language as well as tone of voice and key messaging that would work across a variety of media - from hoarding to marketing materials, right down to internal signage which would eventually live within the buildings.
+We set out to create a logo, colour palette and visual language as well as tone of voice and key messaging that would work across a variety of media - from hoarding to marketing materials, to signage and way finding which would live within the buildings.